Chambers Complaints Procedure

 Please address your letter to Mr Nick Roberts, at the address below.
 We will, where possible, acknowledge receipt of your letter within ten working days and provide you with details of how your complaint will be dealt with.

 Our Head of Chambers considers any written complaint and will involve other senior members of chambers where necessary.
-Within 14 days of your letter being received the Head of Chambers or his deputy in his absence will investigate it.
+Within 14 working days of your letter being received the Head of Chambers or his deputy in his absence will investigate it.
 If your complaint is against the Head of Chambers, the next most senior member of the chambers will investigate it.
 In any case, the person appointed will be someone other than the person you are complaining about.

-The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 days.
-If he finds later that he is not going to be able to reply within 14 days he will set a new date for his reply and inform you.
+The person appointed to investigate will write to you as soon as possible to let you know he has been appointed and that he will reply to your complaint within 14 working days.
+If he finds later that he is not going to be able to reply within 14 working days he will set a new date for his reply and inform you.
 His reply will set out:

 The nature and scope of his investigation;